Logiqx/gps-guides/README.md

 #### GPS Devices

-I have created a separate [page](devices/README.md) for all of my articles and information relating to individual GPS devices.
+I have created a separate page for all of my articles and information relating to individual [GPS devices]((devices/README.md)).